NYULibraries/eluna-2019-devday-advanced-workshop/README.md

 }
 ```

+### CircleCI account

+Create an account at [circleci.com](https://circleci.com) using your Github account.

+### Other local requirements

+Many applications that you would need to do can now be run in the Docker container instead of on your local machine.
+However, there may be some processes that it would be more convenient to run locally.
+For example, you may want to run the development environment locally instead.
+To do this, I recommend installing `Node` to an LTS version.
+For better forward-compatibility, I have enforced a version requirement `>=8`.
+We'll also need these dependencies locally installed in order to properly run the Cypress GUI.

+Recommended installation:
+* Node (>= version 8)
+* [Node Version Manager](https://github.com/creationix/nvm) for handling multiple versions of Node on your local machine (or, [nvm-windows](https://github.com/coreybutler/nvm-windows))
+* [yarn](https://yarnpkg.com/lang/en/docs/install/) for node dependency management

+    Once this is complete, you can simply run your `yarn` and `lerna` commands locally instead, since `yarn.lock` and `package.json` file generation is generally not platform-specific.

+    ```sh
+    # Now can be done locally!
+    cd primo-explore/custom/NYU
+    yarn add primo-explore-search-bar-sub-menu
+    ```

+* Google Chrome (latest version): Our section on end-to-end testing will use [cypress](https://www.cypress.io/), which utilizes Google Chrome for its testing GUI.
+* Try to make sure the Cypress GUI works: `yarn global add cypress`, `cypress verify`, and `cypress open`.

+If you would like to practice blah blah blah before the blah blah blah, feel free to try out the following tutorial:

 ### Installing a customization as an `npm` dependency

 One common way of delivering and using other institutions' customizations is through the [npm repository](http://npmjs.com/).
 Let's try adding one of these customizations: a submenu ADD MORE DESCRIPTION HERE ELLIOTT.
 The following steps will walk us through installing a customization that has been packaged for npm.